fixcore/BlizzCMS/README.md

 * In the file database.php change the necessary data for the correct connection to your database.

+* In the file fixcore.php you can edit the values to your liking.

 ## Warning

 > This system uses .htaccess, your machine must have the necessary extensions to read it.